South-Paw/awesome-gatsby-starter/README.md

 ## Rational

-If you've ever started building a larger website with [GatsbyJS](https://www.gatsbyjs.org) which has multiple different UI elements and patterns, you may have ended up in a similar place I found myself - with some pretty massive component sprawl.
-I decided to try solve it by utilising storybook and building the required UI components up front in isolation before using them in the project.
+If you've ever started building a larger website with [GatsbyJS](https://www.gatsbyjs.org) which has multiple different UI elements and patterns, you may have ended up in a similar place I found myself - with some pretty massive component sprawl where each component picks up more and more concerns, slowly becoming overloaded or duplicated.
+So I decided to try solve it by utilising storybook and building the required UI components up front in isolation before using them in the Gatsby site.

-What I ended up finding with this workflow was that this is a useful way of thinking about each websites UI; as a collection of components rather than one standard layout that does everything with a few bits on the side (...much like how we build apps as well).
+What I ended up finding with this workflow was that this is a useful way of thinking about each websites UI; as a collection of components rather than one standard layout that does everything with a few bits on the side (...much like how we all build/think about React apps as well).

-The more I've applied it to the Gatsby sites I work on, the more easy I find it to manage, improve and maintain them by utilising this workflow of components first, project content second.
+The more I've applied this process to the Gatsby sites I work on, the more easy I've found it to manage, improve and maintain the components by building them first and the Gatsby's site second.

-While this starter may be somewhat opinionated for what I want out of my Gatsby projects, it can quickly and easily be changed around with minimal effort - don't feel locked into what I've provided, it was only ever intended to be a rough guide for starting out.
+While this starter may be somewhat opinionated for what I want out of my Gatsby projects, it can quickly and easily be changed around with minimal effort - don't feel locked into what I've provided, it was only ever intended to be a rough guide for starting out and not permenant.

 ## Features